Diffence: Fencing Membership Privacy With Diffusion Models: Introduction

-The target model's memorization of members results in distinct behaviors when classifying seen (member) versus unseen (non-member) samples.
+\paragraphb{Intuitions behind \name:} The target model's memorization of members results in distinct behaviors when classifying seen (member) versus unseen (non-member) samples.
 MIAs exploit these behavioral discrepancies to distinguish between members and non-members, though different attack methods may leverage different features.
 In this work, we focus on black-box attacks, which typically infer membership by utilizing information from the sample outputs.
 He et al.~\cite{he2022membershipdoctor} categorized the information exploited in these attacks into two parts: prediction posteriors and labels.
 We contend that the fundamental cause of MIAs is the non-negligible gap between the model's outputs for members and non-members.
 Building on this, we divide the features exploitable by attacks into two categories: the train-to-test accuracy gap and the prediction distribution gap.
 These features, as utilized in existing attacks~\cite{shokri2017membership,salem2018ml,yeom2018privacy,nasr2018machine,song2021systematic}, are summarized in Table \ref{table:feature}.
 Note that some attacks which rely solely on labels~\cite{choquette2021label,li2021membership} may also indirectly exploit the prediction distribution gap through the robustness of the predicted labels.

-A successful MIA defense should fundamentally eliminate/shrink the two gaps described above between members and nonmembers.
-Our defense mainly focuses on eliminating the prediction distribution gap while leaving the samples' prediction labels unchanged to avoid any loss in utility.
+A successful MIA defense should fundamentally eliminate/shrink the two gaps described above between members and nonmembers while preserving the model's utility. \name primarily focuses on minimizing the prediction distribution gap without altering the samples' prediction labels, thus maintaining model accuracy.
 This is achieved by reconstructing the samples using a generative model before they are input into the target model.
-Through sample reconstruction, the model encounters samples in the inference stage that are not exact replicas of those observed during training, regardless of whether they are member or non-member samples.
-We show that this method effectively reduces the discrepancy in the prediction distributions between members and non-members.
+Through sample reconstruction, the model encounters samples in the inference stage that are not exact replicas of those observed during training, regardless of whether they are member or non-member samples, effectively reducing the discrepancy in the prediction distributions.
+Meanwhile, our reconstruction process retains the semantic information of the original samples, differing only in details, which allows the model's output confidence scores to accurately reflect the characteristics of the original sample. \name includes generating multiple reconstructions for each sample and implementing various strategic selection techniques based on different assumptions about the defender.
+These techniques aim to align the prediction distributions of members and non-members as closely as possible while maintaining the prediction label, further details are provided in Section \ref{sec:sample_s}.